-St Margaret Clitherow Catholic Academy aims to reduce the likelihood of peer on peer abuse through;
+St Margaret Clitherow aims to reduce the likelihood of peer on peer abuse through;

 - the established ethos of respect, friendship, courtesy and kindness; - high expectations of behaviour; - clear consequences for unacceptable behaviour; - providing a developmentally appropriate PSHE curriculum which develops pupils' understanding of healthy relationships, acceptable behaviour, consent and keeping themselves safe; - systems for any pupil to raise concerns with staff, knowing that they will be listened to, valued and believed; - robust risk assessments and providing targeted work for pupils identified as being a potential risk to other pupils and those identified as being at risk. - Research indicates that young people rarely disclose peer on peer abuse and that if they do, it is likely to be to their friends.
-St Margaret Clitherow Catholic Academy, will also educate pupils in how to support their friends if they are concerned about them, that they should talk to a trusted adult in the school and what services they can contact for further advice. - Any concerns, disclosures or allegations of peer on peer abuse in any form should be referred to the DSL using St Margaret Clitherow Catholic Academy child protection procedures as set out in this policy.
-Where a concern regarding peer on peer abuse has been disclosed to the DSL(s), advice and guidance will be sought from Children Social Care and where it is clear a crime has been committed or there is a risk of crime being committed the Police will be contacted. - Working with external agencies the school will respond to the unacceptable behaviour.
-If a pupil's behaviour negatively impacts on the safety and welfare of other pupils then safeguards will be put in place to promote the well-being of the pupils affected and the victim and perpetrator will be provided with support.
+St Margaret Clitherow Academy will also educate pupils in how to support their friends if they are concerned about them, that they will talk to a trusted adult in the school and what services they can contact for further advice.